Coefficient cronbachs alhpa interpretation

 Note that SEM is a direct function of alpha, so that if alpha is 0.99, SEM will be small, and if alpha is 0.1, then SEM will be very large.

-Coefficient Alpha and Unidimensionality
+Coefficient alpha and unidimensionality

 It can also be interpreted as a measure of unidimensionality.
 If all items are measuring the same construct, then scores on them will align, and the value of alpha will be high.
 If there are multiple constructs, alpha will be reduced, even if the items are still high quality.
 For example, if you were to analyze data from a Big Five personality assessment with all five domains at once, alpha would be quite low.
 Yet if you took the same data and calculated alpha separately on each domain, it would likely be quite high.